cs1302uga/cs1302-gallery/README.md

 gallery of images based on the results of a search query to the [iTunes Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/#searching).
-This will require you to lookup things in Javadoc and apply your knowledge of things like inheritance, polymorphism, and lambda expressions.
+This will require you to lookup things in Javadoc and apply your knowledge of things like inheritance, polymorphism, and interfaces.
 The functional and non-functional requirements for this project are outlined later in this document.
 Here is an example of what your program might look like: